MushroomCyber/Loadout/docs/CATALOG.md

 A signature over the artifact is a stronger claim than a checksum over it, so an entry like this one installs without `checksums:` and without `--allow-unverified`.
-The checksum step is skipped rather than waived: it has nothing left to prove about bytes a pinned key already vouched for.
+The checksum step is skipped, not waived.
+It has nothing left to prove about bytes a pinned key already vouched for.
 Publish both and both still run.

 Get the fingerprint and armoured key from upstream's documented release key — not from whatever a keyserver search returns first: